jpalala/jpalala/README.md

 ### Gappify | Feb 2023 - Feb 2025
 As a developer at Gappify, I worked with Laravel, Java, and PHP.
 I gained a deep appreciation for unit testing in Laravel and implemented it extensively to ensure code quality and stability.

-### HeroTeams | Feb 2022 - Oct 2022
+### HeroTeams (Remote) | Feb 2022 - Oct 2022
 In my role at Hero Teams, I was a key part of the development team for a leave management software.
-I utilized Node.js and React, where I focused on state management using useReducer to build efficient and reliable front-end applications.
+I utilized NestJS and React with Typescript, where I focused on making reusable components to make our frontends reliable.

 ### Willis Towers Watson | May 2017 - Feb 2022
 While at Willis Towers Watson, I worked as a UI Developer, gaining experience with Angular to build user interfaces.